jcn509/pyxboxtest/README.md

   - Need to ensure that new HDD file names are selected atomically
     - May not be an issue as I believe pytest will automatically put them in new folders?
 - Get the package listed on PyPi
+- Add a "stock" built in HDD image that has TDATA/UDATA/whatever else a game/app might expect that isn't copyrighted
+- Logging
+- Ability to throw away all unread KD data (makes it easier to get the latest lines)
+  -  Need to update controller sample test once this is done

 # Possible extensions/useful tools
 - Pause/continue execution using QEMU's monitor